shinvou/SmartBatteryPercentage/README.md

 SmartBatteryPercentage is a jailbreak extension for iOS with the smart use of only showing battery percentage when it’s needed (when it's 20% or below).

 ### How do I SmartBatteryPercentage?
 Just install the tweak.
-No options to configure.
+In the settings you can choose to show percentage always while device is charging or you can set a custom percentage for when the battery percentage should be shown on the statusbar.

 ### How do I get?
 Compile it for yourself or use the .deb included.